Home Korean Ingredient GlossaryFermented Sauce (Jang) What Is Doenjang? (Korean Soybean Paste)

 Doenjang stays fresh for a long time.
 When stored properly, an opened container of your typical commercial brand doenjang can stay good for up to a year.

-In the end, I hope you enjoyed learning about Korean soybean paste.
-If so, let me know in the comment section below!
-Further, let me know of recipes you cook at home that use this ingredient!
+In the end, I hope you enjoyed learning about soybean paste (doenjang) in Korean cooking.
+If so, let me know in the comment section!

 Join Our Mailing List!